We are not reaching 65% of our children

 - Because the words are posted on the wall in a prominent place, you can refer to them during the week; encourage them to use them in their writing, use the words yourself in directions you write on the board, for example.
 Teach them on the fly.

 - Be creative about how you fit them in, but do fit them in.
 The time invested will pay off big time!

 When you have taken the recess from the struggle and the fight, please consider the difference SnapWords® made for your children, and share with your friends what you have found.
 We can change the world for our kids if we work together.
 We can truly help them Love Learning.

 My dream is to one day have an educational system that will begin to teach to the child, considering their developmental stages, and will, at the first sign of struggle, leave no stone unturned to find what the child needs in order to learn.
-Chances are very good that that solution that will work will utilize images, movement, context, color and other wonderful right-brained elements.
+Chances are very good that the solution that will work will utilize images, movement, context, color, and other wonderful right-brained elements.